PART 5: BLACK HEART - WHITE SANDS - BLACK TRIANGLES

 By the time my step-daughter was 15 she absolutely hated my guts, and she had the right to.

 I also didn't know it at the time but I was very sick.
 It came on gradually and would take several years to diagnose what was wrong with me.
-I had extreme mood swings, ho tempered - irrational, sometimes I was hyperactive and then sometimes I'd sleep for days.
+I had extreme mood swings, hot tempered - irrational, sometimes I was hyperactive and then sometimes I'd sleep for days.
 When I couldn't sleep, I would stay awake and suffer from intense migraines, chest pains and was pretty close to suicidal.
 Unfortunately since I was the one at home, my step daughter bore the brunt of my (unknown to me then) internal malady, manifested mentally.
 Just what you need when you are teenage girl, a mentally unstable step-father.

 Both my wife and my stepdaughter thought I had gone just bat-shit crazy.
 I was constantly ending up in the emergency room feeling like I was having a heart attack.
 Each time they couldn't find anything physically wrong with me.
 One doctor diagnosed me as being manic/depressive.
 His idea to fix me was to fill me with pills.
 Nothing worked and in fact it got worse.
 I couldn't write, photograph and felt like hammered shit most of the time.
 At my lowest point really felt like checking out.